 Additionally, restoring your phone will remove jailbreak, so you don't have to worry about a voided warranty in case you're selling your device back to a carrier.
 Just connect your device to your computer, restore your device, and wait for it to boot back up.
 Jailbreak gone.

-After your old iPhone has been wiped clean, make sure that you remove your SIM card when you're done restoring it, since you'll more than likely need it for your new iPhone 6 or 6 Plus.
+After your old iPhone has been wiped clean, make sure that you remove your SIM card when you're done restoring it, since you'll more than likely need it for your new iPhone X, 8 or 8 Plus.

 Now that your device is wiped clean of your data, it's ready to be sold!